-“The Kaiser would like all those who serve to be rewarded and provided with all they deserve for their commitment,” the man at the podium had said to one of the military students as a soldier had handed them a container.
+“The Kaiser would like all those who serve to be rewarded and provided with all they deserve for their commitment and dedication,” the man at the podium had said to one of the military students as a soldier had handed them a container.
 He’d repeated this too to Emilia as she’d received a container herself.

 She’d only seen it in pictures in the newspaper since cheese was scarce in a location so far away from the vitae reservoirs and cities of Capricorn.
 The pictures had nothing on its actual appearance.
 In fact, Emilia had difficulty even putting it into her mouth because it looked so beautiful.
 But her stomach had dictated her actions, and she’d shoved a spoonful in her mouth before she’d even realized what she was doing.

-Savory, cheesy gooiness had melted in her mouth with every bite.
+Savory, cheesy gooiness had melted on her tongue with every bite.
 But she’d resisted shoveling the entire thing down her throat.
 Instead, she’d stowed it away in her backpack and continued on her long trek home through fields, woods, and thickets.